aroemers/mount-lite/doc/01-basics.md

 As you can see, the var `#'your.app/db` has been defined.
 It currently is in the `:stopped` status.

-The `:start` expression above uses another global state - `config/config` - which it dereferences to get its value.
+The `:start` expression above uses another global state - `your.app.config/config` - which it dereferences to get its value.
 The `:stop` expression uses its own value in the same way.
+This dereferencing is the way you get the value of a started state, anywhere in your application.

 ## Starting and stopping the states

 To start all the global states, just call `(mount/start)`.
 A sequence of started global state vars is returned.
-The order in which the states are started is determined by their load order by the Clojure compiler.
+As said before, the order in which the states are started is determined by their load order by the Clojure compiler.
 Using `(mount/stop)` stops all the started defstates in reverse order.

 ```clj